pytask-dev/pytask/docs/tutorials/how_to_set_up_a_project.rst

       BLD = SRC.joinpath("..", "bld").resolve()

 * The build directory ``bld`` is used to store products of tasks.
-This makes it easy to rerun the whole project by just deleting the build directory.
+This makes it easy to rerun the whole project by just deleting the entire build directory.

 setup.py